 With Secure Retirement Income (SRI), can I leave money to loved ones?Tue Sep 01 14:48:00 BST 2015

-Having worked hard for many years to build up your retirement savings, you'll want any remaining savings to go to loved ones when you die.
+Having worked hard for many years to build up your retirement savings, you may want any remaining savings to go to loved ones when you die.

 Passing on an income

 When you start taking guaranteed income payments from Secure Retirement Income, you can select either a single or joint life secure income.
 If you choose joint-life guaranteed income payments, when you die the person you nominate can continue to receive guaranteed income payments at 50% of the rate that was payable to you, until they die.